a11ywatch/a11ywatch/README.md

 ```

 A11yWatch helps builds confidence due to handling dynamic parameters and amount of coverage from reports.
-It can handle up to 150k pages easily under 1 min with 8gb of memory on linux.
+The system can handle up to 1 million pages under 1 min with 8gb of memory on linux without a sweat.

 ## [Integration Examples](https://github.com/a11ywatch/a11ywatch-examples)